Negative thermal expansion

 Negative thermal expansion (NTE) is an unusual physicochemical process in which some materials contract upon heating, rather than expand as most other materials do.
-The most well-known material with NTE is water at 0~4 °C. Water's NTE is the reason why ice floats, rather than sinks, in liquid water.
+The most well-known material with NTE is water at 0 to 3.98 °C. Also, the density of solid water (ice) is lower than the density of liquid water at standard pressure.
+Water's NTE is the reason why water ice floats, rather than sinks, in liquid water.
 Materials which undergo NTE have a range of potential engineering, photonic, electronic, and structural applications.
-For example, if one were to mix a negative thermal expansion material with a "normal" material which expands on heating, it could be possible to use it as a thermal expansion compensator what might allow for forming composites with tailored or even close to zero thermal expansion.
+For example, if one were to mix a negative thermal expansion material with a "normal" material which expands on heating, it could be possible to use it as a thermal expansion compensator that might allow for forming composites with tailored or even close to zero thermal expansion.

 Origin of negative thermal expansion

 There are a number of physical processes which may cause contraction with increasing temperature, including transverse vibrational modes, rigid unit modes and phase transitions.

 In 2011, Liu et al. showed that the NTE phenomenon originates from the existence of high pressure, small volume configurations with higher entropy, with their configurations present in the stable phase matrix through thermal fluctuations.
-They were able to predict both the colossal positive thermal expansion (In cerium) and zero and infinite negative thermal expansion (in Fe_{3}Pt).
+They were able to predict both the colossal positive thermal expansion (in cerium) and zero and infinite negative thermal expansion (in Fe_{3}Pt).

 Alternatively, large negative and positive thermal expansion may result from the design of internal microstructure.